rust-gamedev/rust-gamedev.github.io/content/news/024/index.md

 ![New weapons](fishfight_weapons.png)

-Fish Fight is a continuation of the demo project known as Fish Game - made by the same team of people (@fedor_games & @erlend_sh), now operating as independents.
-Our goal is to make a published game written entirely in Rust and made as openly as possible.
+Fish Fight ([Twitter][fish-fight]) is a continuation of the demo project known as Fish Game - made by the same team of people (@fedor_games and
-Hoping to go public with the open source repo within a month or so.
+@erlend_sh), now operating as independents.
+Their goal is to make a published game, written entirely in Rust and developed as openly as possible.
+They are hoping to go public with the open source repo within a month or so.

 Changes and improvements from the last month: